Costeer/obsidian-git-sync/05 - Fleeting/Untitled.md

 I ready to blindly follow the orders of high command just like i learned at helldiver training

 I hope to help super earth in defeating the enemy's of managed democracy (hi i hope my English is not to bad i am dyslexic and English is not my native language :3)

+Hi and thanks for the Introduction.
+I'm looking forward to my deployment as well and just to clarify English isn't my native language so please excuse some mistakes